linker3000/GALBinaryTo7Seg/README.md

 * A clock source (to alternate the displays by turning on the transistors one at a time) - something >= 100Hz.
 This could be a 555 timer or (more easily) an 8-pin microcontroller.
 See galclk.c (and .hex) for some C code to use an 8-pin PIC12F675 as a 100Hz clock.
 The .hex file is the compiled code, ready to program a PIC.

 *For the optional latch (optional - see below)*
 * 1 x 74LS373 or 74F373 TTL 8-bit octal transparent latch.
-74HC (CMOS logic levels) or 74HCT (TTL logic levels) CMOS parts could be used, but beware that the inputs on these chips are less tolerant of static eletricity.
+74HC (CMOS logic levels) or 74HCT (TTL logic levels) CMOS parts could be used, but beware that the inputs on these chips are less tolerant of static electricity.
 * 1 x 0.1uF capacitor
 * 1 x 6K8 resistor